Avoiding the Slippery Slope in Private Practice

 In addition to owning a profitable and successful private practice, in 2000, Ms. Tsukroff developed Business Management Consulting for Mental Health Practitioners, a corporation aimed at assisting behavioral health clinicians achieve their business goals.

-Ms. Tsukroff’s commitment to core social work values is evidenced by her volunteerism to various professional mental health associations.
-She is the former Chairperson for The New Jersey Chapter of The National Association of Social Workers Committee on Ethical Review and throughout her career she has served on several additional committees focused on continuing education for social workers, private practitioner concerns, insurance and managed care issues and social work licensure rules and requirements.
+Leslie’s commitment to core social work values is evidenced by her volunteerism to various professional mental health associations.
+She is the former Chairperson for the New Jersey Chapter of the National Association of Social Workers’ Committee on Ethical Review.
+Throughout her career, she has served on additional committees focused on continuing education for social workers, private practitioner concerns, insurance and managed care issues and social work licensure rules and requirements.

-Ms. Tsukroff has dedicated over 26 years focused on giving back to the social work community through serving on various Boards of Directors, writing articles, offering pro-bono presentations, and providing low-cost supervision and consultation to social workers throughout the tri-state area.
+Leslie has dedicated close to 3 decades to giving back to the social work community by serving on various Boards of Directors, writing articles, offering pro-bono presentations to mental health professionals, and providing low-cost supervision and consultation to social workers throughout the tri-state area.
 Since June 2020, she has proudly served as the President of The New Jersey Association of Women Therapists https://www.njawt.org/

 Deadlines, Cancellation/Refund Policies, Complaints, ADA Needs, Questions/Concerns

-If participants have any questions or concerns or are dissatisfied with any part of the registration process, facilities, non-receipt of certificates, the presenter or the presentation, or any other complaints, they should contact Leslie S. Tsukroff, the program administrator directly @ 973-879-1678 or @ .
+If participants have any questions or concerns or are dissatisfied with any part of the registration process, facilities, non-receipt of certificates, the presenter or the presentation, or any other complaints, they should contact Leslie S. Tsukroff, MSW, LCSW, the program administrator directly @ 973-879-1678 or @ LTsukroffLCSW@Hushmail.com

 If the results of the grievance process are unsatisfactory, New Jersey social workers have the option to contact the approving entity, with an option to appeal to their licensing board.